huggingface/diffusers/docs/source/en/using-diffusers/conditional_image_generation.md

 [[open-in-colab]]

 When you think of diffusion models, text-to-image is usually one of the first things that come to mind.
 Text-to-image generates an image from a text description (for example, "Astronaut in a jungle, cold color palette, muted colors, detailed, 8k") which is also known as a *prompt*.

-From a very high-level, a latent diffusion model takes a prompt and some random initial noise, and iteratively removes the noise to construct an image.
-The *denoising* process is guided by the prompt, and once the denoising process ends after a predetermined number of timesteps, the latent image representation is decoded into an image.
+From a very high level, a diffusion model takes a prompt and some random initial noise, and iteratively removes the noise to construct an image.
+The *denoising* process is guided by the prompt, and once the denoising process ends after a predetermined number of time steps, the image representation is decoded into an image.

 <Tip>